 According to the Brain Injury Alliance of New Jersey, brain injury is the most common cause of death and disability in children.
-Helmets, seatbelts, car seats, and pedestrian safety are the best prevention for children’s brain injuries, however, Lawrenceville brain injury attorneys know that brain injuries can and do happen at any age.
+Helmets, seatbelts, car seats, and pedestrian safety are the best prevention for children’s brain injuries, however, Brain Injury Attorneys know that brain injuries can and do happen at any age.

 The cost of a brain injury can be massive, especially when brain injuries are severe.
 Some costs associated with brain injury include the following: